 The forest entry gates open early in the morning, a little before daybreak.
 We had to pass through 2 gates to reach the core zone of the tiger reserve.
 Before entering into the buffer zone, we had to get verified with the permits and documents at Navegaon Gate for the entry.
 We arrived much earlier than the normal time.
 It was pitch dark and 2 street lights installed―one at office building and another at entry gate―were the only source of light.
 We could hear the chirping of Crickets (night dwellers) and also the Nightjars calling from the far distance.
 The tree under which we waited for the gates to open, was illuminated by the street light and the wild fruits―size of a berry―had created an illusion of a large cluster of stars right above us.

 While we waited for the Gypsys to arrive, we observed two men were sleeping on the roof of a building which was the office for entry permits.
 Inquiring about sleeping on roof, one of them said, we’re in a jungle.
-Tigers, Leopards and many other exhibit their presence quite often, around this building during the night.
+Tigers, Leopards, and many others exhibit their presence quite often, around this building during the night.
 Pointing towards a huge tree at a distance he said, just previous night, he saw a leopard under that tree.
 Heads turned towards the tree and we started checking its surroundings… it was still dark there and you never know who’s watching you.
 Open Gypsy allotted to us and we were the first ones to enter the park.
 We hurried towards the second gate at 5.00 am.

 As soon as we entered the first gate, we were welcomed by the “Brown Fish Owl” which was sitting on a tree branch …motionless.
-The owl did not bother of our presence and stayed in its position, eyes closed as if in a deep meditation.
+The owl did not bother of our presence and stayed in its position, eyes closed as if in deep meditation.
 We tried to take a clear picture of this beautiful bird, but it was still dark and our camera couldn’t focus on the subject.
 As soon as our attempts of clicking begun and camera shutter sound increased, the bird took a flight and disappeared without us noticing it.

 The forest path in Tadoba is rugged mostly and stony in patches.
 Bouncing and Jouncing on this rugged track, we sped towards the core zone, raising dust behind us.
 This path in buffer zone, is accompanied by the dense teak trees on both sides.
-It stretches long as far as eyes could see, and after a long distance is covered, it takes a turn towards―now a tall grassland―which used to be a human settlement in earlier times.
+It stretches long as far as eyes could see, and after a long-distance is covered, it takes a turn towards―now a tall grassland―which used to be a human settlement in earlier times.
 Forest department has done a commendable job for the villages in the vicinity to re-settle and keep away from the core zones avoiding human-animal conflicts.

-Passing these grasslands, we reached at the gate in the core zone of the reserve which opens at 5:30am (Timings depend on Sunrise and Sunset).
+Passing these grasslands, we reached the gate in the core zone of the reserve which opens at 5:30am (Timings depend on Sunrise and Sunset).
 All the mobile phones were collected in a metal box and locked out so as to prevent us from using it in the park.
 Mobile networks/frequencies can create problems for our avian friends.
-All the documents verified, permits confirmed and we entered in the reserve.
+All the documents verified, permits confirmed and we entered the reserve.

 While we were waiting for the gate to open, a striking sound suddenly disturbed the morning peace.
-The sound was like hard hitting rapidly on a tree trunk.
+The sound was like hard-hitting rapidly on a tree trunk.
 We all looked in the direction of the sound that was coming and located the tree.
-In a moment, A hopping “Flame-back Woodpecker” (male) appeared on the tree and was hitting the tree trunk with its spear like beak.
+In a moment, A hopping “Flame-back Woodpecker” (male) appeared on the tree and was hitting the tree trunk with its spear-like beak.
 Flame-back Woodpecker also called the Golden-back Woodpecker is a beautiful bird.
 Male woodpecker has a red coloured crown distinctly visible from its entire body.
 The bird was hopping up and down and pecking the trunk at small distances.
 It seemed like, it was looking for a perfect spot where the wood is softer and easy to drill through.

-It was a daybreak and we were able to see the activity around very clearly.
+It was daybreak and we were able to see the activity around very clearly.
 A distinct forest smell partially mixed up with sun-baked leaves filled up the air.
 A Sambur hind at a distance, hastily crossed the forest path as we approached towards it.
 Our progress along this route was slow and noiseless, for the forest dwellers to dissuade from frightening and then running away.
-About several kilometers, after crossing the second gate, forest path takes a bend and joins the world of astonishments.
+About several kilometers, after crossing the second gate, the forest path takes a bend and joins the world of astonishments.

 As we crossed the bend and raced further, we saw a movement in the undergrowth―now just branches of bushes due to summer―on the left side.
 We stopped and kept searching carefully in that direction.
 The Sloth-Bear cub was trying to cross the path expeditiously but was running back and forth and evidently, perplexed by our presence.
-Even our slightest movement, was holding it back and run backwards.
+Even our slightest movement was holding it back and run backward.
 Such a shy animal was that.
 We moved further―a little away from the spot―to make the bear-cub a way to cross the path and have it in our clear vision.
-It ran immediately towards bushes crossing the path, before we were ready to take a photo.
+It ran immediately towards bushes crossing the path before we were ready to take a photo.

 The new spot where we made a way for sloth-bear cub, had a tree along the edge of the forest path.
-On it’s branch―which was curving over the path―seated a small owlet with wide open eyes.
+On its branch―which was curving over the path―seated a small owlet with wide-open eyes.
 Our forest guide Vilas Mama insisted us to move forward to see the tiger and let the owlet enjoy it’s morning solitude!

-From here on, forest path joins another path which runs across and forming T shaped joint with this.
+From here on, the forest path joins another path that runs across and forming T shaped joint with this.
 The new path runs through the forest, thereby connecting two water-bodies and one of them being the prime lake of this forest.
 This lake is named after the park’s name i.e. Tadoba Lake.
 It is surrounded by the dense forest and receives visits from the wild animals invariably.
 On the lake, at that time was no activity of animals.
 One Oriental Honey Buzzard was quenching its thirst and a Marsh Crocodile lying in a tree shade along the bank.

 While we were waiting, a pair of Changeable Hawk Eagle or Crested Hawk Eagle was sitting on a tree branch which was on the other side of the track.
-The tree branch was inclined downwards, female was sitting on upper side while on the lower side was a male.
+The tree branch was inclined downwards, female was sitting on the upper side while on the lower side was a male.
 Female had her mouth open and tongue extruded out most of the time.
 This particular behavior is observed amongst birds to adjust themselves with the changing temperatures in summer.
 This act of breathing is called Panting.

 Several tourist gypsys passed by, halting for a moment to check and inquire about any activity of animals especially tigers.
 After an hour of no signs or activity, we raced further, skirting round the Forest Rest House, towards another route which takes us for Yenbudi.
 This is where Matkasur few days previously was seen, strolling around his territory.
-In the hope to see an adult tiger, we sped towards one of the waterhole, raising dust behind us as we raced.
+In the hope to see an adult tiger, we sped towards one of the waterholes, raising dust behind us as we raced.